Kso6/Space-Pirates-Sharks-Web/PROJECT-SUMMARY.md

 This project represents a complete, production-ready solution for shark foraging prediction using NASA satellite data.
 All three pipelines (mathematical model, data visualization, and tag sensor) are fully implemented and documented.

-The website is ready for deployment to **globalsharks.wiki** and includes:
+The website is ready for deployment and includes:

 - Professional, modern UI
 - Interactive visualizations
 - Comprehensive documentation